-We are pleased to announce that Storm 0.9.0 has been released and is available from the downloads page.
-This release represents an important milestone in the evolution of Storm.
+We are pleased to announce that Apache Storm 0.9.0 has been released and is available from the downloads page.
+This release represents an important milestone in the evolution of Apache Storm.

-The first hightlight of this release is the new Netty Transport contributed by Yahoo!
+The first highlight of this release is the new Netty Transport contributed by Yahoo!
 Engineering.
-Storm's core network transport mechanism is now plugable, and Storm now comes with two implementations: The original 0MQ transport, and a new Netty-based implementation.
+Apache Storm's core network transport mechanism is now plugable, and Apache Storm now comes with two implementations: The original 0MQ transport, and a new Netty-based implementation.

-To configure Storm to use the Netty transport simply add the following to your
+To configure Apache Storm to use the Netty transport simply add the following to your

 storm.yaml configuration and adjust the values to best suit your use-case:

 storm.messaging.transport: "backtype.storm.messaging.netty.Context" storm.messaging.netty.server_worker_threads: 1 storm.messaging.netty.client_worker_threads: 1 storm.messaging.netty.buffer_size: 5242880 storm.messaging.netty.max_retries: 100 storm.messaging.netty.max_wait_ms: 1000 storm.messaging.netty.min_wait_ms: 100

 You can also write your own transport implementation by implementing the